 As Malala Yousafzai often says, words are our most powerful tools.
-They are, and if necessary, weapons.
+They are also, if necessary, weapons.
 They move, inspire, persuade, console, transcend and articulate more than shards of bombs and only gather power through the centuries.
 They allow time travel.
 They allow us to sit at a table with the greatest thinkers, artists and protestors, and join in the discussion.
 Appreciating words will allow you to be heard in the House of Commons, from a podium, at the microphone in Trafalgar Square...in a letter.
+At a time when we wish to arm young people with the power to change the things they care about.
+English gives each person the greatest power.